Lepovirta/konvahti/README.md

 ## How it works

-For each configuration, Konvahti follows this simple algorithm:
+For each watcher configuration, Konvahti follows this simple algorithm:

 1. Pull latest files from a remote source to a local directory.
 2. Check which actions should be run based on the file changes.
 3. Run the commands of each matching action.
 4. Repeat the cycle after specified time (interval) has elapsed.

-When more than one configuration is specified, the above algorithm is ran for each configuration concurrently.
+When more than one watcher configuration is specified, the above algorithm is ran for each configuration concurrently.

 ## Installation